Skip to main content

 Index Bloat Prevention

-Too many parameter URLs in search indexes can reduce the visibility of your important pages.
+Too many parameter URLs in search indexes can reduce the visibility of your important pages and confuse crawlers about which URL is authoritative.

 Prevention strategies: